louiskwt/teach-myself-cs/system/coad/notes.md

 		> large collections of servers that provide services over the Internet; some providers rent dynamically varying numbers of servers as a utility.

+- The advance of Multiprocessor

+	- in the 60s and 70s, a primary constraint on computer performance is memory space
+	- thus there's only one rule for programmers: minimize memory space to make things fast
+	- but things have changed with the advances in computer design and memory technology
+	- a new constraint: the parallel nature of processors and the hierarchical nature of memories and how to take advantage of them

 **Questions Ahead**